 Now that you’re armed with these 10 Habits That Are Preventing You From Getting Rich, you can start making changes to your financial plan and get back on track to living your dream life.

-Please let me know what you think about these 10 Habits That Are Preventing You From Getting Rich in the comments below.
+What do you think about these 10 Habits That Are Preventing You From Getting Rich?
 Can you think of any more habits that might be standing in your way to financial success?